vectorvalor2/RDP/README.md

 RED(*replicate,&extract, *deduplicate).QUOTAS/ Searchable Objects % Interchangeable Codeblocks;

-&Discernment(*SIMD In Vulkan, &POE, *CyGlobsPythonFramework)
+&Discernment(*SIMD In Vulkan, &POE, *CyGlobsPythonFramework);

 /*implies the intelligence to separate the high-quality from the poor, and the genuine from the fake*/

 #Inject The &Discernment Object Relative To RED Function Parameters For Utilizing &POE to Separate Code From Data

-#Enable File Uploading & Downloading to and from seeded buckets
+#Enable File Uploading & Downloading from seeded buckets to the studio

 #Enable object drag-drop, add performance logs, and build material editor